Midnight Judges Act: The Midnight Judges

-The 1800 elections

-During the 1800 elections, there was an intense growth of partisan politics, the political party of the executive branch of government changed for the first time, and there was an unprecedented peaceful transition of the political orientation of the country's leadership.
-The main issues in this election were taxes, the military, peace negotiations with France, and the Alien and Sedition Acts and Kentucky and Virginia Resolutions.
-The campaign leading up to this election and the election itself revealed sharp divisions within the Federalist Party.
-Alexander Hamilton and the extreme Federalists attacked Adams for his persistence for peace with France, his opposition to building an army, and his failure to enforce the Alien and Sedition Acts.

-The results of this election favored Thomas Jefferson and Aaron Burr over Adams, but both Jefferson and Burr got 73 electoral votes.
-Presented with a tie, the House of Representatives, which was dominated by Federalists and led by Alexander Hamilton, eventually decided the election in favor of Thomas Jefferson.
-Democratic-Republicans also won control of the legislative branch of government after the congressional elections.

-Jefferson was inaugurated on March 4, 1801 without the presence of Adams.
-Jefferson's inaugural address attempted to appease the Federalists by promising to maintain the strength of the federal government and to pay off the national debt.
-Jefferson spoke of dangerous "entangling alliances" with foreign countries as President George Washington had done before him, and made a plea for national unity claiming that "we are all republicans and we are all federalists."
-Once in office, Jefferson set out to rescind the Judiciary Act of 1801 and remove newly appointed Federalists.

 Marbury v.
 Madison

 The implications of Adams's actions in appointing Federalists to the Supreme Court and the federal courts, led to one of the most important decisions in American judicial history.
 Marbury v.
 Madison solidified the United States' system of checks and balances and gave the judicial branch equal power with the executive and legislative branches.

 This controversial case began with Adams' appointment of Federalist William Marbury as a justice of the peace in the District of Columbia.
 When the newly appointed Secretary of State James Madison refused to process Marbury's selection, Marbury requested a writ of mandamus, which would force Madison to make his appointment official.

+One Supreme Court Justice that Adams had appointed was Chief Justice John Marshall.

-Chief Justice John Marshall declared that the Supreme Court did not have the authority to force Madison to make the appointment official.
+Marshall declared that the Supreme Court did not have the authority to force Madison to make the appointment official.
 This statement actually challenged the Judiciary Act of 1789, which stated that the Supreme Court did, in fact, have the right to issue those writs.
 Marshall, therefore, ruled that part of the Judiciary Act of 1789 unconstitutional because the Constitution did not expressly grant this power to the judiciary.
 In deciding the constitutionality of an act of Congress, Marshall established judicial review, the most significant development in the history of the Supreme Court.

+Repeal

+Once in office, President Jefferson and Democratic-Republican legislators set out to rescind the Judiciary Act of 1801 and remove newly appointed Federalists.
+On January 22, 1802, they repealed the Midnight Judges Act, although it was unclear whether the repeal could be performed constitutionally.
+The US Constitution guaranteed judges life tenure, but repeal would eliminate various filled judicial positions.
+In Stuart v.
+Laird (1803), the US Supreme Court would hold that occupied judgeships could be constitutionally eliminated.